vrhermit/A-Vue-into-3D-Chapter-2/README.md

 # a-vue-into-3d-starter-vue3

+About: This is the project that I built while writing Chapter 2 of a [A Vue into 3D](https://radicalappdev.com/2021/11/24/chapter-1-0-a-frame-setup/).

 ## Local network SSL certs

 Used for testing the WebXR scene on an Oculus Quest while connected to the dev server over the local network.